-The Tecumseh Public Library welcomes local teens on Wednesday afternoons at for weekly afterschool events beginning at 4 p.m. on each week in April.
+The Tecumseh Public Library invites local teens to the library for Wednesday afternoons afterschool events beginning at 4 p.m.

-April 5 – Minecraft, an afternoon of challenges, books and a craft based on the popular game, for ages 10 and up;
+Nov.
+1 - Minecraft, an afternoon of challenges, books and a craft based on the popular game;

 Nov.
 8 – Christmas Signs, with participants using chalkboard and paint to make a sign to count down to the holidays;

 Nov.
 15 – Stop Motion Movie Making, use technology to make a short film using Stop Motion Animation;